CptPalindrome/HonBot/README.md

 - Honbar will tell your fortune and answer your most burning yes no questions.
 Mostly just the second one.

+### wyd (name)

+- Honbar will tell you what the person you typed is up to or thinking.
+You can use an @ or just plaintext.

+- If no name is provided, it will give you Honbar's inner thoughts.

 ### git

 - Posts the link to the git repo for HonBot's amazing source code & well formulated readme notes.
 AKA this!